geoffleyland/luatrace/README.md

 If you wish to use the profiler directly rather than on a trace file you can use `lua -luatrace.profile <your lua file>` or `local luatrace = require("luatrace.profile")`.

+luatrace runs under "plain" Lua and LuaJIT with the -joff option (LuaJIT doesn't call hooks in compiled code, and luatrace loses track of where it's up to)

 luatrace is brought to you by [Incremental](http://www.incremental.co.nz/) (<info@incremental.co.nz>) and is available under the [MIT Licence](http://www.opensource.org/licenses/mit-license.php).